Why the Ramones Matter, Tommy Ramone & Opinions on Chance the Rapper

-debut album, The Big Day, is one of the most anticipated albums of 2019.
+Chance The Rapper's "debut album," The Big Day, is one of the most anticipated albums of 2019.
 His third mixtape, Coloring Book, was the first streaming-only release to win a Grammy award- three, in fact, including Rap Album of the Year.
 Since then Chance has expanded his focus beyond music: producing stadium concerts, supporting local politicians, donating $1 million to Chicago Public Schools and buying the news website, Chicagoist.
 The Big Day features many guest performers including Death Cab For Cutie, Shawn Mendes, Gucci Mane, Nicki Minaj, John Legend and Randy Newman.

-We Go High as a noble gesture of honesty, but ultimately find the treatment of weighty topics such as fidelity, mortality and parenthood lack depth.
+At 19 songs (plus three skits) and 82 minutes running time, Jim and Greg agree the album is too long.
+The Big Day is referencing Chance's recent wedding to his longtime girlfriend, which is the most common topic discussed in the songs.
+Some critics consider the subject matter uncool, though Greg doesn't count himself among them.
+Jim and Greg both cite the confessional lyrics of "We Go High" as a noble gesture of honesty, but ultimately find the treatment of weighty topics such as fidelity, mortality and parenthood lack depth.
 They both feel Chance is capable of much more complexity in his lyrics, though they find the production and performances on most songs to be very enjoyable.
 Jim says with more brutal honesty, this album could have been a masterpiece.
 Greg acknowledges that with so much celebration and without deep reflection the album can be a chore to get through.